kananinirav/AWS-Certified-Cloud-Practitioner-Notes/sections/iam.md

 - **Users**: Represent individual identities that interact with AWS services.
 Users have unique credentials (username, password, access keys).
 - **Groups**: Logical grouping of users to simplify permission management.
   - Permissions assigned to a group are automatically inherited by its users.
+- Flexibility in User Management in IAM, users do not have to belong to a group, and a user can belong to multiple groups.
+This allows user to manage access permissions in a granular and efficient manner.
+For example, a user could belong to both the “QAs" group and the “Developers” group, inheriting permissions from both.

 | **IAM Users**                                              | **IAM Groups**                                           |
 |------------------------------------------------------------|----------------------------------------------------------|